MushroomObserver/mushroom-observer/doc/glosssary.md

 ## Glossary Searches

 The Glossary can be searched via the search bar at the top of the screen.
-Searches do not require and exact match.
-They will return a list of all Glossary Terms matching the search criteria.
+Searches do not require an exact match; they return a list of all Glossary Terms matching the search criteria.